Get Rates Near You!

 When it comes to deposit accounts that pay interest, online banks also stand out due to their higher rates – whether that is a savings account, money market account, or certificate of deposit (CD).

-The typical basic savings account from a big-bank savings account will pay an extremely low rate – usually 0.01% APY.
+The typical basic savings account from a big bank will pay an extremely low rate—usually 0.01% APY.
 That’s interest earnings of $1 per $10,000, which is quite insignificant.
-With such low rates, such a savings account is just a place to keep your money, not to grow your money.
+With such low rates, a savings account is just a place to keep your money, not to grow your money.

 Online banks are able to offer much higher rates – some of the best available nationwide.